 Château Coutet

 Built in the 13th century, this English fortress became a wine estate in 1643.
-Once owned by the Lur-Saluces family, it housed the stables of Château d'Yquem, which have now been converted into a wine cellar.
-Vertical wine presses dating from the 1920s, a 14th-century chapel, and a paved courtyard give Château Coutet its distinctive character.
+Once owned by the Lur-Saluces family, it housed the stables of Château d’Yquem, which have since been converted into a wine cellar.
+Vertical wine presses dating from the 1920s, a 14th-century chapel, and the cobblestone courtyard give Château Coutet its distinctive character.

-In 1787, US President Thomas Jefferson, then US Ambassador to France, distinguished Château Coutet as "the best Sauternes in Barsac."
-Recognized for its excellence, Château Coutet wine was named "premier grand cru" in the 1855 classification.
+In 1787, U.S. President Thomas Jefferson, then U.S. Ambassador to France, singled out Château Coutet as “the best Sauternes of Barsac.”
+Recognized for its excellence, Château Coutet’s wine was designated a “Premier Grand Cru” in the 1855 classification.

-Château Coutet combines elegance and quality to produce a magnificent Sauternes under the management of the Baly family with the technical and commercial collaboration of the company "Baron Philippe de Rothschild S.A.".
+Château Coutet combines elegance and quality to produce a magnificent Sauternes under the direction of the Baly family, with technical and commercial support from “Baron Philippe de Rothschild S.A.”

 The Château Coutet vineyard benefits from an exceptional terroir.
-The deep roots of the vines draw nutrients from the limestone and clay soil, giving the grapes their richness and strength.
+The vines’ deep roots draw nutrients from the limestone and clay soil, giving the grapes their richness and strength.

-The wine is named "Coutet," derived from the Gascon word "couteau," which evokes sharpness and liveliness, freshness and vibrancy, a unique style.
+The wine bears the name “Coutet,” derived from the Gascon word “couteau,” which evokes sharpness and liveliness, freshness and vibrancy—a unique style.

-In its youth, it is full of generous aromas of white flowers, citrus fruits, honey, and vanilla.
+In its youth, it is full of generous aromas of white flowers, citrus, honey, and vanilla.

-With age, it develops deeper, warmer notes combining exotic spices and candied fruits.
+With age, it develops deeper, warmer notes combining exotic spices and candied fruit.

-Age accentuates the harmony of its botrytic character and gives the wine a delicate bouquet.
+Aging accentuates the harmony of its botrytised character and gives the wine a delicate bouquet.

 Wine estates recommended by

-Buy your Coutet wines at the best price in a private sale!
+Buy your Coutet wines at the best prices in a private sale!

 -20€